wso2/docs-choreo-dev/en/developer-docs/docs/api-management/api-policies/attach-and-manage-policies.md

 ### Glossary

-Here are some of the common terms used when working with policies in Choreo:
+Here are some of the common terms used when working with policies in {{ product_name }}:

 #### mediation:Context